neuralconfig/sz-acl/README.md

 # SmartZoneACL

-A Python library and command-line tools for managing L3 Access Control Policies on Ruckus SmartZone controllers.
+A Python library and command-line tools for managing L3 Access Control Policies and Firewall Profiles on Ruckus SmartZone controllers.
 Supports both JSON and CSV formats for defining ACL rules.

 ## Overview

-SmartZoneACL allows you to create, retrieve, update, and delete Layer 3 Access Control Policies on Ruckus SmartZone controllers using the REST API.
-L3 ACL policies provide packet filtering capabilities based on IP addresses, protocols, and ports.
+SmartZoneACL allows you to create, retrieve, update, and delete Layer 3 Access Control Policies and Firewall Profiles on Ruckus SmartZone controllers using the REST API.
+L3 ACL policies provide packet filtering capabilities based on IP addresses, protocols, and ports, while Firewall Profiles provide comprehensive network security configurations that can include L3 ACL policies, rate limiting, and other security features.

 ## Features

+### L3 ACL Policy Management
 * Create new L3 ACL policies with rules
 * Retrieve existing L3 ACL policies
 * Update existing L3 ACL policies
 * Delete L3 ACL policies
 * List all L3 ACL policies in a domain

+### Firewall Profile Management
+* Create Firewall Profiles with embedded L3 ACL policies
+* Configure optional uplink/downlink rate limiting
+* Automatic L3 ACL policy creation and association
+* Bulk creation using wildcard files
+* Cleanup of both Firewall Profiles and associated L3 ACL policies

+### General Features
 * Command-line interface for all operations
 * Python API for programmatic use
 * Support for both JSON and CSV formats for defining ACL rules
 * CSV template for easy rule creation in Excel
+* Wildcard replacement for multi-site deployments

 ## Requirements